New Electrified Transportation Research Center Opens at USU

 News Release – LOGAN, UTAH, Sept.
 22, 2016 – A first-of-its-kind transportation research center is opening its doors for business on the Utah State University campus.
 SELECT, the Sustainable Electrified Transportation Center, brings electrified transportation industry members and leading engineering researchers together to develop holistic solutions to global electrified transportation.

 - SELECT (Sustainable Electrified Transportation Center) is a new multi-university research center located at USU’s Electric Vehicle & Roadway Research Facility and Test Track on the USU Innovation Campus in North Logan, Utah.

-- Partners include USU, Purdue University, University of Colorado Boulder, Olin College and the University of Colorado Colorado Springs.
+- Partners include USU, Purdue University, University of Colorado font-weight-bold, Olin College and the University of Colorado Colorado Springs.

 - Paid membership gives industry members access to leading expertise of university faculty, first look at new technologies and teaming opportunities to transition technologies to the marketplace.

 - To date, more than 40 organizations and state and federal agencies have committed to membership or are attending the center’s first annual meeting to explore membership.

 The SELECT annual meeting will include a technology demonstration of in-motion charging